yudhisteer/Google-Playstore-App-Analytics/README.md

 After having witnessed the market share for each category of apps, I analysed how all these apps perform on an average.
 App ratings (on a scale of 1 to 5) impact the discoverability, conversion of apps as well as the company's overall brand image.
 Ratings are a key performance indicator of an app.

-From our research, we found that the average volume of ratings across all app categories is 4.17.
-The histogram plot is skewed to the left indicating that the majority of the apps are highly rated with only a few exceptions in the low-rated apps.

 ```
 # Average rating of apps
 avg_app_rating = apps['Rating'].mean()